elifilkegokce/elifilkegokce.github.io/_posts/2019-10-28-dirichlet-distribution.md

 ---

 Customers connect to contact center of a bank for a variety of reasons.
-One of the main contact reasons involves fraud.
-Suppose that you are trying to predict the possibility of a fraud call on a certain day.
-Since a call can be associated with more than one reason or call center agents usually enter very general descriptions as call intentions, we need to listen to call records to determine call intentions accurately.
-However, number of calls coming to a contact center during a day is very high and it is not possible to listen all calls.
-One way is to listened t
+One of the main contact reasons involves reporting a suspicious transaction.
+Suppose that you are trying to predict the possibility of such a call.
+Since a call can be associated with more than one reason or call center agents usually enter very general descriptions as call intentions, one way to determine call intentions accurately is to listen to a sample of calls.
+Then, you may use the ratio of calls reporting a suspicious transaction as the possibility of a call to be associated with a suspicious transaction.
+However, this may not be a good predictor.
+More than 100K calls are handled at a contact center during the day and the available capacity for call listening is very limited to a sample size of about 500 calls.
+There may not be any suspicious transaction related calls in such a small sample of calls.
+In that case, does it mean that the possibility of a fraud call is 0?

 ```yaml
 search: false